BloomAutist47/project-light/Lore/Light.md

 > "The Light is the cure for all ailments.
-But if it is really so, why does it burn everyonr that seeketh it?"
+But if it is really so, why does it burn everyone that seeketh it?"

 Is the source of sentience and individuality, spewed by the [[Eternity Well]].